OfficeDev/office-js-docs-pr/docs/design/contextual-tabs.md

 The contextual tab is registered with Office by calling the [Office.ribbon.requestCreateControls](/javascript/api/office/office.ribbon?view=common-js&preserve-view=true#requestCreateControls_tabDefinition_) method.
 This is typically done in either the function that is assigned to `Office.initialize` or with the `Office.onReady` method.
 For more about these methods and initializing the add-in, see [Initialize your Office Add-in](../develop/initialize-add-in.md).
 You can, however, call the method anytime after initialization.

 > [!IMPORTANT]
-> The `requestCreateControls` method can be called only once in a given session of an add-in.
+> The `requestCreateControls` method may be called only once in a given session of an add-in.
 An error is thrown if it is called again.

 The following is an example.
 Note that the JSON string must be converted to a JavaScript object with the `JSON.parse` method before it can be passed to a JavaScript function.